Jill Goodacre: Other media

 Goodacre appeared as herself in an episode ("The One with the Blackout") of the American sitcom Friends in 1994.
 Though billed as Jill Connick, she was called Jill Goodacre throughout the episode.

 She directed one of her husband's live performance videos (The New York Big Band Concert) in 1992, and she appears in several of his music videos.

 Personal life

 Born in Lubbock, Texas, Goodacre was raised in Boulder, Colorado.
 She is the daughter of real estate broker William Goodacre of Boulder, and sculptor Glenna Goodacre, a native of Lubbock who resided in Santa Fe, New Mexico.
-After her parents’ divorce, her mother married Dallas attorney C.L.
+After her parents' divorce, her mother married Dallas attorney C.L.
 Mike Schmidt.
-Goodacre has one brother named Tim.

 Goodacre met Harry Connick Jr. as a result of the filming of the 1990 movie Memphis Belle in which her boyfriend, D. B. Sweeney, acted with Connick.
 Goodacre and Connick were married in 1994 in a Roman Catholic wedding mass at St. Louis Cathedral in New Orleans.
 They have three daughters.